 Get a taste of this enchanting region's fantastic cuisine and drink.
 Your days in port are spent exploring the flavors of Eastern Europe, dining at seaside restaurants, browsing local markets, and tasting the best wines in the world.
 Eat fresh octopus and grilled fish in Greece.
 Croatian specialty black risotto can be ordered in Split or Dubrovnik.
 Or eat hummus, falafel, and baba ganoush as much as possible in Israel.

-With a Mediterranean cruise, you can explore Italy, Greece, and Croatia's charming, ancient harbors.
+With an East Med cruise, you can explore Italy, Greece, and Croatia's charming, ancient harbors.
 You can visit ancient monuments such as temples, theaters, and cathedrals.
 Get a refreshing dip in the bright blue sea at one of the golden beaches.
 Go on a sea kayaking adventure, or wander around the ancient cobblestone streets.
 Take your cruise to the Mediterranean and enjoy the stunning scenery of Greece's Santorini Island, Italy's Amalfi Coast, and Croatia's Dubrovnik.

 Dubrovnik in Croatia is an easy-to-walk city for culture and history buffs, as it offers centuries-old monasteries, synagogues, churches, and more, including one of the oldest pharmacies in Europe still in operating condition.
 The old town of this walled city is free of traffic, and even one can walk that beautiful stretch of the 1.3-mile wall.
 It is 80 feet above ground level and offers the city's most spectacular views.
 Moreover, it's sotted with Renaissance churches and fountains.
 Those narrow, cobblestone streets attract tourists for shopping, dining, and drinking at tiny, luxury alfresco cafés.